erwanM974/hibou_label/README.md

 The exploration of such execution trees can be defined up to certain limits (depth, number of nodes, loop instanciations) and up to certain search algorithms.

+Below is given an example exploration:

 ![image info](./README_explo1.png)

+And a second example:

 ![image info](./README_explo2.png)